[API] Configuration option to automatically set up users (VM, repository, invite)

 - I don't see where we test that the "foo" activations (with repo or VM) result in foo5 etc. rather than conflicting with the existing foo repository.
 (Same goes for conflicting VM logins -- we'll need a different login username in the test fixture to trigger the "append digits" code if we start stripping "_" from the username in our sanitizer as suggested above.)

-#18 Updated by Radhika Chippada almost 6 years ago
+#18 Updated by Radhika Chippada over 6 years ago